Phileosopher/commonplace/people-changes.md

 Contrary to what many more [intelligent people](education.md) imagine, changing isn't by acting on [logical conclusions](logic.md).
 Instead, it's based on how well we can [feel](mind-feelings.md) the benefits of the [results](results.md) of making a change.

+APPLICATION: We tend to only change toward what we can [feel](mind-feelings.md), mostly because things we can't feel don't seem important to us.
+Successful [leaders](groups-small.md) feel strongly over abstractions like charts and [calculations](math.md) because they [understand](understanding.md) what those things imply.

 We can always [choose](decisions.md) to generally direct where our changes will go and the [values](values.md) our changes will associate with:

 - Physically - exercising [creativity](mind-creativity.md)/[control](results.md) on the world around us